Newcastle Light Rail: Crown Street

 The Crown Street stop is located adjacent to the Hunter Street and Crown Street intersection in the Newcastle CBD precinct.

 Queens Wharf

-The Queens Wharf stop is located on Scott Street and provides access to Market Street retail precinct and the Queens Wharf ferry terminal.
-It was initially to have been named Market St.
+The Queens Wharf stop is located on Scott Street and provides access to the Market Street retail precinct and the Queens Wharf ferry terminal.
+The stop is also adjacent to the signal box that formerly served the Newcastle railway line.

 See Queens Wharf for transport connections.

 Newcastle Beach

 The Newcastle Beach stop is located on the corner of Scott Street and Pacific Street, adjacent to Pacific Park in the inner-city suburb of Newcastle East.
-Other attractions nearby include the Foreshore Park located on Wharf Road.
+Other attractions nearby include Foreshore Park located on Wharf Road.
 It was initially to have been named Pacific Park.

 Potential extensions

 Several options to extend the network were released in April 2016.
 The options were: